paudetseis/Telewavesim/README.md

 ![](examples/picture/tws_logo.png)

 The structure of the Earth's crust and upper mantle give useful information on the internal composition and dynamics of our planet.
-One of the most widely used techniques to infer these properties is based on examining the interaction of teleseismic body waves (i.e., P and S waves that originate from distant earthquakes and arrive as plane waves) with subsurface properties of rocks.
-Modeling the seismic response from stacks of layers is therefore an essential tool in characterizing their effect on observed seismograms.
+Some of the most widely used techniques to infer these properties are based on examining the effect of teleseismic body wave (i.e., P and S waves that originate from distant earthquakes and arrive as plane waves) interactions with the stratified medium through which they travel.
+Modeling the seismic response from stacks of subsurface layers is therefore an essential tool in characterizing their effect on observed seismograms.

-This python package contains modules to synthesize teleseismic body-wave propagation through stacks of generally anisotropic layers using the matrix propagator approach of Kennett (1983).
+This python package contains modules to synthesize teleseismic body-wave propagation through stacks of generally anisotropic and strictly horizontal layers using the matrix propagator approach of [Kennett (1983)](#references).
 The software also properly models reverberations from an overlying column of water, effectively simulating ocean-bottom seismic (OBS) station recordings.
 The software will be useful in a variety of teleseismic receiver-based studies, such as P or S receiver functions,